ewaldhorn/ewaldhorn/README.md

 Oh my, I'm doing a lot of C to Go translation (and most recently Zig), so I'm busy refreshing my [C](https://en.wikipedia.org/wiki/C_(programming_language)) knowledge a bit as well.
 For a 50+ year old language, it's still got some decent tricks and is very useful for cross-platform development.

 ## Odin't expect that
 Nope, you didn't.
 But check out [Odin](https://odin-lang.org/) anyway.
 It's an interesting lower-level programming language that I'm exploring for WASM builds because why not?
+Also, because I clearly have too much time on my hands, I wrote some build-along book-style Odin tutorials:

+[Odin and Me](https://nofuss.co.za/odin_and_me/) - Getting started with Odin<br>
+[Yo Odin](https://nofuss.co.za/yo_odin/) - Build a Web Assembly (wasm) game with Odin<br>
+[Odin't know that](https://nofuss.co.za/odint_know_that/) - Build a desktop arcade game with Odin<br>

 ## You didn't mention .NET/C#/Xamarin
 That's correct.
 I used to work in [Xamarin](https://dotnet.microsoft.com/en-us/apps/xamarin), but haven't in years and I'm so out of touch with the .NET world now that I'm a hard .NO for this kind of work.